surfliner/surfliner-mirror/starlight/README.md

 1. `./bin/docker-teardown.sh -e test`  to teardown containers
 1. `./bin/docker-teardown.sh -e test -v` to teardown containers AND volumes

+#### Persisting Data during Docker development
+The docker entrypoint script will read an environment variable named `DATABASE_COMMAND` that allows you to determine what database rake commands are run when the container is started.

+By default in `.env.docker` and `.env.docker.test` this will run `db:create db:schema:load`.
+This is desirable because if someone is developing locally without docker they are likely using `sqlite3` whereas if someone is using docker they will be using `postgres`.
+So any `db:migrate` commands will potentially generate conflicts.
+However, it means that each `up` command will wipe any existing data, which may be problematic during development.

+If you wish to persist data across sessions, after the initial creation of the containers, you can simply comment out or remove the `DATABASE_COMMAND`, to ensure it does not run `db:schema:load` in future runs.

 ### Load sample data and admin account
 You can use the [sample rake file](lib/tasks/sample.rake) to load a sample exhibit and generate an administrative user.